 Are you shackled to ’s app store in a nightmarish, never-ending ay date?
 If so, break off your chains explore a new l of apps at Amazon’s Appstore, no Kindle Fire tablet required!
 That’s right, you can install Amazon’s Appstore on just about any Android phone or tablet, providing your device with a whole new destination for app discovery.

-Amazon knows it needs to provide an incentive to get you using its app store, and it does just that by continually giving away apps and games.
+Amazon knows it needs to provide an incentive to get you using its app store, it does just that by continually giving away apps games.
 Every day of the week, 365 days a year, the Amazon Appstore offers up a new ‘pay’ app or game, totally free, for 24 hours only.

 Install the Amazon Appstore Android app

 To get access to the daily freebies, you’ll need to install the Amazon Appstore for Android.